cjuub/okaeri-chibi-translation/README.md

 __The project is still a work in progress and it is not recommended for use.__

 ## Build
 The process of building the translated ROM is detailed below.
 Be sure to do the steps in order.
-Only Linux is supported for now.

 ##### Getting the necessary files
 * In order to extract the original files, the original ROM in .nds-format is needed.
 Place this file in the root of the repository and rename it to *rom.nds*.
 * Build the binary *ndstool* from [here](https://github.com/devkitPro/ndstool) and place it in a folder *tools* in the repository root.

-##### Building the translation tools
+##### Building the translation tools on Linux
 In the repository root, simply run:

+`make`

+##### Building the translation tools on Windows
+Install [Cygwin](https://www.cygwin.com/).
+Be sure to select the complete *devel* package list in the installer.
+Cygwin is also required in order to run all the scripts used in this project.

+Use Cygwin to navigate to the repository root and run:

 `make`